ad4mvojtech/efd/03-content-first/index.md

 ## … and here’s something about me:)

-My interests are  and draw inspiration from various sources.
+My interests may vary, yet in one thing stay the same and that is that I draw inspiration from various sources.
 I appreciate aesthetics and find beauty in the ordinary.
 Describing myself in a few sentences is a challenge, so now it's your turn to form an opinion.

 A good cup of coffee and a variety of tattoos always capture my interest.
 I indulge in playing FPS games, hit the gym occasionally, socialize with friends, and engage in deep conversations about life.
+Recently I started playing chess too.
 When not immersed in my studies, I work as a customer care specialist, a demanding role that involves assisting people with simple tasks that may be challenging for them. :))

 I am currently in the process of figuring out my path in life.